Scratchy-Show/SnowTricks/README.md

 composer install
 ```

- 4. **Create the database** - Still in the root folder, run the command :
+ 4. **Create the database** - Still in the root folder, execute the command :
  ```
 php bin/console doctrine:database:create
 ```